section-engineering-education/engineering-education/content/articles/creating-a-simple-hunt-the-wumpus-game-using-python-flask-and-socketio/index.md

 Here:
 - We set the session to permanent.
 This means that the session cookies won't expire when the browser closes.
-- We set the session type to `filesystem`, which means that the cookies are going to be stored locally on the server-side.
+- We set the session type to the `filesystem`, which means that the cookies are going to be stored locally on the server-side.

 The first thing we are going to store in the session is the user socket ID `sid`.
 We store it when the user first connects to the page using `@socketio.on('connect')`: